n-greensweig/full-stack-to-do-app/README.md

 ## Features to add

 ### Handling PostgreSQL data
-- [ ] Handle null dates
+- [ ] Handle null dates and null/none priorities
 - [ ] Allow for date and priority editing within to-dos
 - [ ] Filter by date (and priority? and completed?)
 - [ ] Sort ASC and DESC

 ### Styling
-- [ ] Change text color if item is marked high priority
 - [ ] Responsiveness

 ### Last steps